SparseGS: Sparse View Synthesis using 3D Gaussian Splatting: Related Work

-While NeRFs rely on a neural network to represent the radiance field, 3D Gaussian Splatting~\cite{kerbl3Dgaussians}, is a recent technique for view synthesis that replaces the neural network with explicit 3D Gaussians.
-These gaussians are parameterized by their position, rotation, scaling, opacity, and a set of spherical harmonics coefficients for view-dependent color.
-They are then rendered by projecting the gaussians down to the image plane using splatting-based rendering techniques~\cite{964490, zwicker2001surface} and then alpha blending the resulting colors and opacities.
-Models trained using the same reconstruction loss as NeRFs.
-Replacing ray-tracing and neural network process of NeRF-based methods with splatting and direct representation process offers significant run-time improvements and allows for real-time rendering during inference.
+We focus on neural representations of 3D scenes, particularly radiance fields, considering their offered detail level and scalability in novel view synthesis Additionally, we explore related works aimed at enhancing rendering quality and addressing artifacts when only sparse view images are provided as input.

+\textbf{Radiance Fields.} Neural radiance field (NeRFs) as a 3D scene representation was first introduced by~\cite{mildenhall2020nerf}.
+NeRF learns a continuous field of density and color that naturally interpolates high-dimensional appearance features in an differentiable way.
+The volumetric rendering equation is

+with where $C$ is the aggregated color along a ray, $T_i$ is the transmittance of a sampled point $i$ along the ray, $\sigma_i$ is the density of $i$, and $c_i$ is the color of $i$.
+A flurry group of extension works introduce more challenging datasets~\cite{mildenhall2022rawnerf, levis2022gravitationally}, improve training speed~\cite{mueller2022instant} or quality~\cite{barron2021mipnerf}, and apply NeRF to other tasks~\cite{zhang2021nerfactor, weng_humannerf_2022_cvpr}.
+Among them, Mip-NeRF~\cite{barron2021mipnerf} introduced the concept of anti-aliasing to NeRFs by rendering conical frustums rather than rays.
+As a result, Mip-NeRF is able to anti-alias renderings at consistently high quality at focal lengths different from training views.
+Mip-NeRF 360~\cite{barron2022mipnerf360} followed up Mip-NeRF that specifically tackled the bottleneck in 360\textdegree~unbounded scene representation.
+In this work, we evaluate on both forward-facing scenes and 360\textdegree~unbounded scenes in challenging sparse-view input task.

+3D Gaussian Splatting (3DGS)~\cite{kerbl3Dgaussians} introduced a point-based differentiable 3D representation that achieves competitive rendering quality, training time and also real-time rendering in high resolution.
+The points with volume (or splats) are parameterized by their position, rotation, scaling, opacity, and a set of spherical harmonics coefficients for view-dependent color.
+Specifically, the geometry of splats is defined by a full 3D covariance matrix that is composed by a scaling matrix and a rotation matrix.
+The differentiable settings enable training with simple color supervision same as NeRFs.
+3DGS advances NeRF in scalability of the representation, where NeRF cannot encode large scenes with limited number of parameters in a MLP.
 In addition, 3D Gaussian representations are explicit rather than the implicit representations of NeRFs, which allows for more direct editing and easier interpretability.
 We leverage this property for our technique which identifies and directly deletes floaters.

-Recent works have built on top of 3D gaussian splatting to perform a variety of downstream tasks including text-to-3d generation~\cite{tang2023dreamgaussian, yi2023gaussiandreamer}, dynamic scene representation~\cite{luiten2023dynamic, wu20234d}, and animating humans~\cite{zielonka2023drivable}.
-However, to our knowledge, we are the first to provide a technique for few-shot novel view synthesis using 3D gaussians.
+Recent works have built on top of 3D Gaussian Splatting to perform a variety of downstream tasks including text-to-3D generation~\cite{tang2023dreamGaussian, yi2023Gaussiandreamer}, dynamic scene representation~\cite{luiten2023dynamic, wu20234d}, and animating humans~\cite{zielonka2023drivable}.